xis19/qcvim/README.md

 Usage
 ----
-For \*nix users, copy the corresponding file to $HOME/.vim/ftplugins and $HOME/.vim/syntax, and and it should work.
+For \*nix users, copy the corresponding file to $HOME/.vim/ftdetect and $HOME/.vim/syntax, and it should work.
 If you are using Vundle, then add this line to your .vimrc:

     Plugin 'xis19/qcvim'